 Getting a prenuptial agreement tends to make some soon-to-be-wedded couples feel anxious.
 There is a long-held belief that having one in place may signal that a person’s marriage is all about money.
 Family law attorneys in Georgia know that being asked to sign one does not always mean that is the case.
+Keep reading to learn three key facts about prenuptial agreements.

 Fact #1: A Prenuptial Agreement is a Legally Binding Contract